urbeess/hello-world/README.md

 # hello-world
-Mi name is Yura, i am  from Russia
+My name is Yura, i am  from Russia